Learn more about Jira Cloud products, features, plans, and migration.

 Connect Jira Cloud with a Bitbucket Cloud account

-To link Jira and Bitbucket Cloud you will need to have a Jira Software subscription.
+To link Jira and Bitbucket Cloud you will need to have a Jira Software subscription and a Bitbucket account.

 Log in to Jira Software as admin (Jira project admin permissions are not sufficient).